Ferret-Master/AutoFactory-V2/README.md

  - Power settings per factory, power is now ignored when auto queuing

- - Settings per factory ingame for a unit/power

 New Features:

- - Much more powerfull unit queuing by expanding the feature from 1 unit to any length of complex queue that is currently set in file
+ - Much more powerfull unit queuing by expanding the feature from 1 unit to any length of complex queue

- - Settings button to switch between custom and default queues in file, removed clutter of previous settings

- - Custom queues via file editing(commented well for accessibility) atm but will add in settings later
+ - Settings tab that lets you set the queue for each factory

+ - Support for every unit

  Fixed Bugs:

  - Fixed t1 units getting queued in t2 factorys

-as with the other mod, highly recomended to use with the infinite build default mod
+as with the original, highly recomended to use with the infinite build default mod

-The default queues should be useable for most players, but you can make your own custom ones with minimal effort and a text editor.
+The default queues should be useable for most players, but you can make your own custom ones via settings.

-Making a custom queue: Navigate through the folder the mod comes in "improved autofactory\ui\mods\Autofactory\live_game"
-		       and open init.js with a text editor.
-A bit less than halfway down the file the process of custom queues is described via comments fairly extensivley.

 For those that choose not to customise the default queues are as follows: